Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 Using an External Image Editor
 ==============================

-If you use an external program to edit your UV Texture, you must:
+If you use an external program to edit your UV texture, you must:

 #.
 Run that paint program (GIMP, Photoshop\ :sup:`®` \, etc.).
 #.
 Load the image or create a new one.